Women voters surpass men in 42 Assembly segments in Himachal, can make difference in 22 | Politics

 - India

-The focus on women, who make up 49.5 per cent of total voters in Himachal Pradesh, and the announcement of freebies by major parties are seen to be the contributing factors behind their higher turnout in the recent Assembly elections.
+The focus on women, who make up 49.5 per cent of total voters in Himachal Pradesh, and the announcement of freebies by major parties are seen as the contributing factors behind their higher turnout in the recent Assembly elections.

 According to constituency-wise data procured from the election department, votes polled by women exceeded that of men by 4.4 percentage points.